muhamadirfansobis/sbg-nextjs-template-alpha/README.md

 - Toolings for linting, formatting, and conventions configured.
   `eslint`, `prettier`, `husky`, & `lint-staged`.
-- SEO Optimization (using `next-seo`)
+- Unit testing (using `vitest`)
 - Next JS 15

 ## How to use it?

-- You can open [yehez-nextchakra-starter.yehezgun.com](https://yehez-nextchakra-starter.yehezgun.com) and click `Use this template` button (**_Don't forget to login to your Github account_**).
+- You can open [sbg-landing-page-template-alpha.vercel.app](https://sbg-landing-page-template-alpha.vercel.app/) and click `Use this template` button (**_Don't forget to login to your Github account_**).
 - Or you can clone this repo using degit in your terminal.
-Don't forget to install the needed dependencies using `npm install` or `yarn`.
+Don't forget to install the needed dependencies using `pnpm install`.

 ```
-npx degit yehezkielgunawan/yehez-nextchakra-starter <YOUR_APP_NAME>
+npx degit muhamadirfansobis/sbg-nextjs-template-alpha <YOUR_APP_NAME>
 ```

 - Or you also can easily use this template by run:

 ```
-npx create-next-app --example https://github.com/yehezkielgunawan/yehez-nextchakra-starter <YOUR_APP_NAME>
+npx create-next-app --example https://github.com/muhamadirfansobis/sbg-nextjs-template-alpha <YOUR_APP_NAME>
 ```

 - Then run the local server using `pnpm dev`